Goose Fat Yorkshire Puddings

 5. Pass the batter into a container, through a sieve then cover with clingfilm & leave to rest in the fridge overnight.

-2. Place a teaspoon of goose fat & a teaspoon of veg oil into each hole of the muffin tin & place into the oven to heat up for at least 30 minutes.
-The fat should be smoking hot!
+2. Place a teaspoon of goose fat & a teaspoon of veg oil into each hole of the muffin tin then place into the oven & leave to heat up for at least 30 minutes.
+The fat should be smoking hot before you pour in the batter.

 4. Cook the puddings for 25-30 minutes, until well risen & a deep golden brown.

-5. Once cooked, carefully take the puddings out of the tin & transfer to a tray (or serve immediately!).
+5. Once cooked, carefully take the puddings out of the tin & transfer to a wire rack (or serve immediately!).
+The airflow around the puddings keeps them crisp!

 Tips & Tricks For Massive Yorkshire Puddings!